 - a bike-friendly community is more likely to be healthy, strong & a good place to live

-- effective bicycle policy & investment must be an essential component of any modern urban transport strategy!
+- effective bicycle policy & investment in bicycle infrastructure must be an essential component (indeed a key ‘bottom-line outcome’) of any modern urban transport strategy!

 5. Action is Needed Now!
 Provision of alternative transport choices primarily requires a balanced approach to:

 5.1.
 Policy & ‘People Mobility’!
 Our transport system needs to focus on people mobility per se (when, where, how far and by what means people need to travel) and what provisions may be required, rather than simply assume or predetermine choice of transport mode.
 We need to stop interpreting rates of car use as ‘demand’ and instead understand them as a result or an ‘outcome’ of past transport planning!
 We need to effectively manage and shapetransport mode choices rather than simply accept the continued growth and domination of motor vehicle use!

 This requires a ‘fine-grained’ approach to transport planning that:

 - recognises the very considerable impacts that specific transport modes and modal choices have on economic, social, health and environmental outcomes

 - considers the needs of all transport system users on an equal basis

 - designs for and manages the effective integrationof transport modes